Stoxum/casinocoin-dev-portal/content/reference-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | C6970A8B603D8778783B61C0D445C23D1633CCFAEF0D43E7DBCD1521D34BD7C3 | Released but not enabled |

-Changes the hash tree structure that `casinocoind` uses to represent a ledger.
+Changes the hash tree structure that `stoxumd` uses to represent a ledger.
 The new structure is more compact and efficient than the previous version.
 This affects how ledger hashes are calculated, but has no other user-facing consequences.

-When this amendment is activated, the CSC Ledger will undergo a brief scheduled unavailability while the network calculates the changes to the hash tree structure. <!-- STYLE_OVERRIDE: will -->
+When this amendment is activated, the STM Ledger will undergo a brief scheduled unavailability while the network calculates the changes to the hash tree structure. <!-- STYLE_OVERRIDE: will -->